eerohele/dita-ot-gradle/README.md

 ## Features

-- (Much) faster than running DITA-OT directly after the first build, thanks to the [Gradle Daemon].
+- After the first build, (much) faster than running DITA-OT directly, thanks to the [Gradle Daemon].
 - Easy to configure.
 - Versatile: publish [multiple documents at once](https://github.com/eerohele/dita-ot-gradle/tree/master/examples/filetree).
 - Incremental builds: only build DITA documents that have changed.